-Self-Published Book Awards | WritersDigest.com
+Self-Published Book Awards | Writer's Digest

 - All entrants must send a printed and bound book.
 You may register your book online.
 All books not registered online must be accompanied by an Official Entry Form.
 You may enter more than one book and/or more than one category; however, you must include a separate book, entry form and the additional fee for each entry.
 We accept check, money order or credit card payment for the required judging fee.
 All checks will be cashed within 60 days of the competition final deadline.
 Entry fees are non-refundable.

-- Due to U.S. Government restrictions we are unable to accept entries from Syria, Iran, North Korea, or Sudan.
+- Due to U.S. Government restrictions we are unable to accept entries from Syria, Iran, North Korea, or Crimea.

 - Click here to download the printable entry form (for entries not registered online)